 You can find more information in the book and catalogue of the exhibition ‘David Bowie’s Tintoretto: Angel foretelling Saint Catharine martyrdom’.

-In 2018, several large exhibitions will be organized in Venice around the 500th anniversary of Tintoretto.
-These are planned at Palazzo Ducale, Gallerie dell’Accademia (Tintoretto Giovane) and the Scuola Grande di San Marco (Tintoretto, the Human Body, and Renaissance Medicine).
-Save Venice will also publish a book with Tintoretto itineraries around Venice.
+In 2018, many events will be organized in Venice around the 500th anniversary of Tintoretto.
+Several large exhibition are planned, such as those at Palazzo Ducale, Gallerie dell’Accademia (Tintoretto Giovane) and the Scuola Grande di San Marco (Tintoretto, the Human Body, and Renaissance Medicine).
+Save Venice will publish a book with Tintoretto itineraries around Venice.
+Finally, you can also follow a photography workshop dedicated to Tintoretto, in Cannaregio.
+This will be given by Nicoletta from Naturally Epicurean.

 If you want to know more about Tintoretto, I recommend to download the app of The Venice Art Guide.
 It has biographical notes about Tintoretto, over 30 entries about his works, including a listing of where you can find the works and a map to get there.
 It’s unfortunately only available for Android at the moment, but they are working on an iOS version.
 Alternatively, you can also buy the book ‘Tintoretto: Tradition and Identity’.